 There are hundreds if not thousands of chubby, fire resistant succulents to choose from and if you already have a few succulents growing you will be well familiar with our picks as they are very common and very hardy.
 If you’re a succulent newbie, the plants listed below are a good starting point as they can be easily obtained, inexpensive and tough.

 And so here is our top 10 fire resistant succulents that are also drought- hardy, reasonably priced and widely available around the world.
 They will look pretty together in a garden too as they are all different shapes, sizes and colours.

 Crassula Ovata an excellent all-rounder succulent for any garden with its thick trunk and branches and pretty dark green leaves that turn their edges red during the cooler months.
 It has a shrub-like habit and can grow to about 1.5 meters in the right conditions, if planted in the ground or very large pots.

 There are other attractive Crassula shrubs such as the Gollum, Arborescens or Hummel’s Sunset.
 All of these are very hardy, colourful and superb additions to gardens that are close to the house.
 Because of their water filled trunks and leaves they will never burn.

-Another fantastic thing about these Crassulas is their resilience.
+Another fantastic thing about succulents in the Crassula genus is their resilience.
 They can withstand temperatures of over 40C (104F) and survive on very little water.